Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 greater the intensity of a stimulus, the greater the number of action potentials that are passed to the brain.

+After learning about the *threshold* and *frequency coding on the nervous system*, we know we must implement something similar in the brains of our creatures.
+This is explained in the **Genome** section below.

 ### How Nerve Cells Are Connected To Each Other

 &nbsp;&nbsp;&nbsp;&nbsp;There are two different ways that neurons talk to each other.